xray-imaging/2bm-docs/docs/source/manual/item_020.rst

 .. note::

-   The reference table was last formally updated for the 2013 Sector 02 Three-Year Safety Review and reflects the pre-APS-U layout.
-Post- APS-U changes (mirror retrofit, source brightness, any added components) need a separate reconciliation pass before this page is considered final.
+   Several z positions in the per-component blocks further down this page (Y3-30 Mirror, DMM crystals, P6-50 assembly) still carry the pre-APS-U values from APS_1404611 and need a per-block reconciliation pass against APS_2191941.
+The Be window stack (see "Be window stack" below) and the P6-50 reference-drawing numbers are already updated from APS_2191941.

 Coordinate convention (from the APS_1404611 reference table linked above):